matplotlib/matplotlib/doc/users/interactive.rst

 - whether created figures are automatically shown
 - whether changes to artists automatically trigger re-drawing existing figures
-- whether `.pyplot.show` blocks or not
+- whether `.pyplot.show` returns immediately or after all of the figures have been closed when given no arguments

 If in interactive mode, then:

 - newly created figures will be shown immediately
 - figures will automatically redraw on change
-- pyplot.show will not block by default
+- pyplot.show will return immediately by default

 If not in interactive mode then:

 - newly created figures and changes to figures will not be reflected until explicitly asked to be
-- pyplot.show will block by default
+- pyplot.show runs the GUI event loop and does not return until all of the plot windows are closed

 If you are in non-interactive mode (or created figures while in non-interactive mode) you may need to explicitly call `.pyplot.show` to bring the windows onto your screen.
 If you only want to run the GUI event loop for a fixed amount of time you can use `.pyplot.pause`.
+This will both block the progress of your code (as if you had called `time.sleep`), raise ensure the current window is shown and if needed re-drawn, and run the GUI event loop (so the windows are "live" for intrection) for the specified period of time.

-Being in interactive mode is orthogonal to the GUI event loop being integrated with your command prompt.
-If you have the GUI event loop integrated with your prompt, then shown figures will be "live" while the prompt is waiting for input, if it is not integrated then your figures will only be "live" when the GUI event loop is running (via `.pyplot.show`, `.pyplot.pause`, or explicitly starting the GUI main loop).
+Being in "interactive mode" is orthogonal to the GUI event loop being integrated with your command prompt.
+If you use `pyplot.ion`, but have not arrange for the event loop integration your figures will appear but will not be "live" while the prompt is waiting for input.
+You will not be able to pan/zoom and the figure may not even render (the window might appear black, transparent, or as a snapshot the desktop under it).
+Conversely, if you configure the event loop integration displayed figures will be "live" while waiting for input at the prompt independent of pyplot's "interactive mode".
+In either case, the figures will be "live" if you use ``pyplot.show(block=True)``, `.pyplot.pause`, or run the the GUI main loop in some other way.

 .. warning::